jasmeetkaur9/jasmeetkaur9.github.io/content/blog/iql/index.md

 L_\tau^2(u) = |\tau - \mathbf{1}(u < 0)|  u^2
 $$

-Such an asymmetric loss funtion gives more weight to larger target values.
+Such an asymmetric loss function gives more weight to larger target values.
 The value function can be learned using :

 $$
 L_V(\psi) = \mathbb{E}_{(s, a) \sim D}